 The first step in root canal treatment is an accurate diagnosis.
 A root canal is needed when the pulp tissue (inner soft tissue of a tooth) is inflamed or infected.
 Often the tooth will hurt to tap on it (percussion positive), or it will be very tender to cold air.
 A bubble or ‘fistula’ around a tooth can signify the presence of bacteria.
 A dark area showing in the x-ray at the end of the root (periapical radiolucency) or an x-ray showing decay deep decay is often indicative of the need for a root canal.

-Before commencing root canal treatment Dr. Hawryluk often suggests very mild sedation with Ativan tablets and will discuss this option with the patient.
-These tablets make the procedure more comfortable and it will feel like it will go by quicker.
-The patient cannot drive after taking Ativan so they will have to arrange a ride home.
+Before commencing root canal treatment, Dr. Hawryluk often suggests very mild sedation with Ativan tablets and will discuss this option with the patient.
+These tablets make the procedure more comfortable, and it will feel like it will go by quicker.
+The patient cannot drive after taking Ativan, so they will have to arrange a ride home.

 With the aid of the Global Dental Microscope, Dr. Hawryluk will start to clean the soft pulp tissue out of the tooth.
-This is accomplished by a series of small files.
-The cleaning is very accurate thanks to modern tools that St. Lawrence Dentistry uses.
+The cleaning process is very accurate, thanks to modern tools that St. Lawrence Dentistry uses.
 The Root Zx ‘apex locator’ lets Dr. Hawryluk know how far to go into the tooth and accurately tells him where the end of the root is.
 Newly developed Coltene’ Hi-Flex’ files allow very efficient cleaning and shaping of the canal system.

-To learn more about Dental Implants at St. Lawrence Dentistry please visit our blog articles:
+To learn more about Dental Implants at St. Lawrence Dentistry, please visit our blog articles: